 The emergence of SSL technology quickly challenged long-standing performance metrics used for assessing color quality, particularly the International Commission on Illumination (CIE) Test Color Method, commonly known as CRI.
+Over several years of collaborative technical leadership, DOE has been instrumental in moving the lighting industry to replace CRI in order to better characterize the color performance of LEDs.

-TM-30, described in a DOE Technology Fact Sheet, provides a comprehensive system for characterizing how a light source will make colors appear, but it does not indicate how a light source should make colors appear in different situations.
+TM-30 provides a comprehensive system for characterizing how a light source will make colors appear, but it does not indicate how a light source should make colors appear in different situations.
 Since 2015, DOE has conducted research to measure subjective evaluations and preferences for different color rendition conditions, with a goal of providing lighting manufacturers and specifiers with more complete information to effectively balance color quality and energy efficiency in a variety of lighting applications.
 DOE has produced several peer-reviewed journal articles related to TM-30, which are summarized below.

 COLOR RENDITION RESEARCH